Fisher-Wong/Nginx-GUI-Tool/README.md

 # NginxConfiguration
-A GUI tool to configure nginx.
+A GUI Tool To Configure Nginx.